Skip to content

 If no property name is provided, the plugin class will not be directly accessible via a property on the PluginManager, but it can still be accessed through the plugin information as described in the PluginManager documentation.

-If no priority is provided, the default priority of 50 will be used.
-A lower priority value means that the plugin class will be instantiated earlier than those with a higher priority value.
+• priority: An integer that specifies the priority of the plugin class instantiation.
+Plugin classes with a lower priority value are instantiated before those with a higher priority value.
+The default priority is 50.
 This can be useful if your plugin class depends on another plugin class being instantiated first.

 Plugin Class Decorator with Parameters